 How do I view my own models in AR?

 Pro members and above have the ability to download all their own models, even if they are not publicly available for download.
-This means that all your models can be viewed in AR, but the download button is in a slightly different location.
+This means that on iOS, all your models can be viewed in AR, but the download button is in a slightly different location.

 Scroll down the model page, and tap Edit Properties.